U.S. National Committee's Young Observer Program

 Suri Iyer, Georgia State University

 Elisabeth Mansfield, National Institute of Standards and Technology

 IUPAC's 48th General Assembly (GA) and 45th World Chemistry Congress will be held August 6-14, 2015, in Busan, Korea.
 The conference will focus on "Smart Chemistry, Better Life."
 The events' scientific program will include 61 Symposia in 11 themes and eight plenary lectures.
 More details can be found on the General Assembly website.

 2014 International Year of Crystallography

-The USNC/IUPAC would like to join the USNC/IUCr in celebrating the International Year of Crystallography (IYCr2014).
-The United Nations has declared 2014 the International Year of Crystallography, in honor of the centennial of two groundbreaking events which marked the birth of modern crystallography.
+The USNC/IUPAC joined the USNC/IUCr in celebrating the International Year of Crystallography (IYCr2014).
+The United Nations declared 2014 the International Year of Crystallography, in honor of the centennial of two groundbreaking events which marked the birth of modern crystallography.
 In 1912 Max von Laue showed that X-rays were diffracted by crystals, and in 1913 W. H. and W. L. Bragg demonstrated that the diffraction of X-rays can be used to determine the positions of atoms within a crystal.

 The importance of crystallography for the chemistry community was recently highlighted in an article by USNC/IUPAC member Julia Chan, Jennifer Aitken, and Susan Latturner.
 Their article, "Celebrating Crystallography," can be found in Volume 92 of Chemical and Engineering News.